ttengwang/Awesome_Prompting_Papers_in_Computer_Vision/README.md

   `Arxiv 2022/06`

 ## Application of Prompt
-This section contains awesome papers using prompt module as tools, like papers using prompt for pretraining or specific applications.
+This section contains awesome papers using the prompt module as tools, like papers using prompts for pretraining or specific applications.

 - Unifying Vision-and-Language Tasks via Text Generation [[pdf]](https://arxiv.org/abs/2102.02779) [[code]](https://github.com/j-min/T5)